ad-mitium/opencv_server/README.md

 I also noted that the video stream was being pushed out on port 81.
 It occurred to me that I could bypass the demo code and display it on another computer with a bit of Python and Flask.

-Additionally, the ESP32 seems to drop connection or send invalid data quite often.
-That may be an issue with my wireless environment or it could be the ESP32 wasn't intended to be on 24/7.

-There are two things I have implemented to address the dropped connections and invalid data.
-I made changes to the demo code and I added some javascript in ```index.html``` to reload the page every few minutes.

-That being said, while the code works, there are some issues sending ```GET``` requests to CameraWebServer.
-Furthermore, this is not production level code, so I've decided to sidestep implementing session handling with a Dict.
-Until I can determine where the issue lies with the ```GET``` requests, I'm putting the code up as is.

 It should be obvious, but it has to be put in writing, that you use this at your own risk.

-### Changes made to demo code

-For the sake of documenting all of the changes I made in one place, I made some modifications to the widely available demo [ESP32 code](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/Camera/CameraWebServer).
-The modifications involved ensuring that the device would check every 5 minutes to see if it lost WiFi connection, and if it did, it would then attempt to reconnect.

-Below are the modifications made:

-    unsigned long previousMillis = 0;
-    unsigned long interval = 300000;

-    void loop() {
-        unsigned long currentMillis = millis();
-        if (currentMillis - previousMillis >=interval){
-            switch (WiFi.status()){
-            case WL_NO_SSID_AVAIL:
-                Serial.println("Configured SSID cannot be reached");
-                break;
-            case WL_CONNECTED:
-                Serial.println("Connection successfully established");
-                break;
-            case WL_CONNECT_FAILED:
-                Serial.println("Connection failed");
-                break;
-            case WL_CONNECTION_LOST:
-                Serial.println("Reconnecting");
-                WiFi.begin(ssid, password);
-                break;
-            }
-            Serial.printf("Connection status: %d\n", WiFi.status());
-            Serial.println("");
-            previousMillis = currentMillis;
-        }
-    }

 ## Usage